Centre for Forensic Neuroscience

 A polygraph examination is a structured psychophysiological assessment tool.
 Its limitations should be clearly understood by all parties before an instruction is accepted.

-Results are probabilistic, not absolute.
+Examination findings are probabilistic, not absolute.
 They represent a professional assessment of physiological data, not conclusive proof.

 The examination is not a substitute for legal advice from a qualified solicitor or barrister.